Avoid Common Filing Mistakes for Individual Income Tax

 - If you list other additions on Line 3 or other subtractions on Line 7, you must complete and attach Schedule M.

 - If you are a part-year or nonresident of Illinois, you must complete and attach Schedule NR.
 Unemployment income is taxed by Illinois if you earned it while an Illinois resident or you received it from the Illinois Department of Employment Security (IDES).
-This income should be included on Line 17.
+This income should be included on Line 17 of your Schedule NR.

 - If you are annualizing your income, you must complete and attach Form IL-2210.